syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Shapes.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Shapes/Draw-a-bazier-in-an-existing-PDF-document/).

 ### Ellipse

 You can draw an ellipse in PDF document by using the [DrawEllipse](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawEllipse_Syncfusion_Pdf_Graphics_PdfBrush_System_Drawing_RectangleF_) method of [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html).
 The following code snippet explains how to draw an ellipse in new PDF document.